Obbaron/ohpal/README.md

 python launcher.py          # recommended (retries a failed startup); or: python app.py
 ```

 Select a project root directory, review the auto-detected configuration, load data, add derived columns, and plot.
-See [APP.md](APP.md) for a full walkthrough of the GUI.
+See [docs/APP.md](docs/APP.md) for a full walkthrough of the GUI.

 ### Compiled executable (no Python required)

-Download the latest release for the appropriate platform from the [Releases](https://github.com/Obbaron/ampm-analysis/releases) page.
-Unzip the folder and double-click `ampm-analysis.exe`.
+Download the latest release from the [Releases](https://github.com/Obbaron/ampm-analysis/releases) page for the appropriate platform.

 ### CLI / scripts